On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Index of Constants

 \section{Index of Constants}

-Table~\ref{tab:index} presents an index of the constants used in the paper with their units.
+Table~\ref{tab:index} presents an index of the constants used in the main results of the paper in Section~\ref{sec:cvg} with their units.
 We denote the unit of the control variables, the states and the costs as, respectively, $\ctrl$, $\state$ and $\cost$ and use $1$ if the constant has no dimension.

 Note that all constants are rooted in assumptions about the dynamic $\dyn$ and the individual costs $\cost_t$ of problem~\eqref{eq:discrete_pb}.
 In particular, constants governing the compositional problem~\eqref{eq:total_cost} defined by the total cost $\cost$ and the control $\augtraj$ in $\horizon$ steps of $\dyn$ for fixed initial state (see~\eqref{eq:total_cost} and Def.~\ref{def:traj_func}), are all explicitly given in terms of the constants of $\dyn$, $\cost_t$.
-Moreover, note that the constants governing the dynamic $\dyn$ can be further decomposed by considering the dynamic as the control in $\ksteps$ of a dynamic as presented in Sec.~\ref{sec:suff_cond}.
+Moreover, note that the constants governing the dynamic $\dyn$ can be further decomposed by considering the dynamic as the control in $\ksteps$ of a dynamic as presented in Section~\ref{sec:suff_cond}.

 For simplicity, we present only the strongly convex case.
 For the gradient dominating case with exponent $\pl\neq 1/2$ we refer the reader to Theorem~\ref{thm:global_conv}.
-For the local convergence, constants $\sigma, \lip, \smooth, \concord$ can be defined without strong convexity as presented in Hypothesis~\ref{asm:self_concord}.
+For the local convergence, constants $\sigma, \lip, \smooth, \concord$ can be defined without strong convexity as presented in Assumption~\ref{asm:self_concord}.